lovepathak1224/RSSI/README.md

 # RSSI Analyzer

 RSSI Analyzer is an Android application designed to measure, display, and store RSSI (Received Signal Strength Indicator) values.
-The application is implemented using Kotlin and utilizes `ComponentActivity` for the main activity.
-It also includes features for saving RSSI data into a CSV file and displaying the data in a user-friendly interface.
+It also includes features for saving RSSI data into a CSV file.
 ## Features

 - **Real-time RSSI Measurement:** Continuously monitors and displays the RSSI values.